Jopp-gh/Obsidian-Dune84/README.md

 - #phone: new **find-and-replace** dialog
 - #phone: bigger buttons, more space on screen
-- #phone: remove **path and / or file name** from the note header - to rename, use the command palette instead
+- #phone: remove **path and / or file name** from the note header - to rename, use the command palette instead,
-- #desktop: you can rename notes with right-click on your active tab, in your folder-tree (re-enable "Show note title" in **Style Settings** if you want your note title to be displayed)
+- #desktop: you can rename notes with right-click on your active tab, or you hover over the note bar or right-click your file/folder in the folder-tree view
 - #desktop: to display your **status bar**, hover over the bottom-right corner (re-enable in **Style Settings**, if desired)
 - #desktop Readable line width is supported (see "Spacing" in **Style Settings**)
-- personalize your vault with a **Profile picture** (see "Pictures" in **Style Settings**)
+- personalize your vault with a true **Profile picture** (see "Pictures" in **Style Settings**)
 - Garble your document `cssclass: hide-doc` and / or your App interface (see "Show UI elements" in **Style Settings** toggle)

 ### Supported Plugins